 By applying warm “oil” (in this case, jojoba) to your whole body and massaging each portion gently as you go, you increase circulation, calm the nervous system, stimulate lymphatic drainage, improve muscle tone and suppleness of the skin – our largest, and very hard working organ.

 If you’re already familiar with Abhyanga, you may be surprised to find out jojoba is suitable for this practice.
-Often, and traditionally speaking, Ayurveda advises using sesame or coconut oil, depending on your personal constitution.
+Often, and traditionally speaking, Ayurveda self-massage advises using sesame or coconut oil, depending on your personal constitution.
 (Google doshas for more info).
 But we have found out from Ayurvedic practitioners that jojoba makes a wonderful additional option that is neutral/supportive to all dosha types.

 – it’s non-allergenic